 If you find yourself waking up repeatedly at the same time of the night, you might just be worried about where your lack of sleep is stemming from.
-While waking up in the night is normal, how quickly you’re able to go back to sleep determines the quality of rest you’re getting.
+While waking up in the night is normal, something we all ask ourselves is how to go to sleep again?
+This determines the quality of rest you’re getting.

 Proper sleep hygiene when it comes to stress management starts with accepting there are external factors that will always influence your mood.
 Look into starting a meditation practice, and think about using sleep accessories to help with your rest.
 If you’re convinced you already own the best mattress for your sleeping style, Puffy’s weighted blankets are designed for stressed-out sleepers who need a little extra comfort to plug out of the outside world.